 A big thing to understand with the VA Home Loan process is how it works, not just how to apply.
 Never rely solely on the experts.
-Understanding things such as the funding fee, exemption and other fees like closing costs are all important.
+Understanding things such as the funding fee, exemption, and other fees like closing costs are all important.
 Knowing what is and isn’t allowed when utilizing a VA Home Loan is also key to getting through the VA loan process as smoothly as possible.
 Just because a lender works with VA Home Loans doesn’t mean they know everything.
 So, the more knowledgeable you are, the better.
 If you qualify for a funding fee exemption, make sure you tell your lender and then be prepared to show proof.
 Otherwise, you may end up paying a fee you were never required to pay.

 Also, know the VA isn’t the one lending you the money.
-They set the rules and standards for utilizing their home loan process and they make guarantees with the lenders, but they aren’t forking out that $150,000 loan.
+They set the rules and standards for utilizing their home loan process, and they make guarantees with the lenders, but they aren’t forking out that $150,000 loan.
 You need an actual lender for that.
-So, make sure you’re looking for a lender who not only knows the ins and outs of VA Home Loans but also have some of the best interest rates and services which meet your particular needs.
+So, make sure you’re looking for a lender who not only knows the ins and outs of VA Home Loans but also has some of the best interest rates and services that meet your particular needs.
 Because the VA doesn’t set your interest rates, you need to shop around.
 Some lenders will charge you more fees than others, so look out for that.
 Again, just because a lender works with the VA does not mean they’re the best option for you.

 Interested in purchasing land?
 Check out our Guide to VA Land Loans.

 If you’re looking for a top lender, here are our top recommendations.
 You can read more about them here.
 If you’ve already been through the process of applying for a VA-approved home loan and need to make some home improvements, visit us here for a detailed description of how that’s done.